miguelAvina1/Titanic/README.md

-# TC4000.1 | Inteligent Systems.
+# TC4000.1 | Intelligent Systems.
 Titanic Homework

-This repository contains the titanic assignment for the postgraduate-level course *IA4000.1 Inteligent Systems* taught at Tecnológico de Monterrey Campus Guadalajara by Ph.D.
+This repository contains the titanic assignment for the postgraduate-level course *IA4000.1 Intelligent Systems* taught at Tecnológico de Monterrey Campus Guadalajara by Ph.D.
 Luis Eduardo Falcón Morales.

 ### Prerequisites ###

 * R

-*
+### Overview ###

+This project analyzes the [data](https://www.kaggle.com/c/titanic/data) from the Kaggle challenge named "Titanic".
+The purpose of the activity is to learn how to preprocess datasets and handle missing data.

+The project follows the steps described in the [Instructions](https://github.com/miguelAvina1/Titanic/blob/master/Instructions/Tarea_Titanic.pdf) provided.
+Titanic.R is the resulting script, which in some parts is heavily based on example_Titanic.R, a reference material provided by the professor of the course.

 * * *